katerman/react-legend/README.md

 *What is quest.next()?*

+`quest.next()` is an alias of `quest.updateStore()` you can use these to update the store by passing in an object (see store section below).

-The ActionType itself is actually automatically coated into a promise and will only finish and go onto the next action in the quest only when told to.
-Next() here tells Legend that its completed its action and its ready to move on to the next step.
-This is useful for any ajax calls that are made inside of an ActionType.
+The ActionType itself is actually automatically coated into a promise.
+It will only finish and go onto the next action in the quest only when told to.
+Next() here tells Legend that its completed its action and its ready to move on to the next action.
+This is useful for any async calls that are made inside of an ActionType.

-`quest.next()` is an alias of `quest.updateStore()` which you can use to pass an object into to update the global store (see store section below).

 #####Quests
 *What is a Quest?*

-A Quest is a method off of Legend that will decide what logic is needed to be used.
-These Quest's take an array of objects that have a `type` (See example below).
+A Quest is a method of Legend that will decide what logic is needed to be used.
+These Quest's take an array of objects that have a `type` value.
 Each object in this array is a action that takes place during the Quest.
 The ActionType (such as defined above) will decide how the first action reaches the second action.

+Below is a sample quest creator.

 ```
 var quest = Legend.NewQuest(